Shower Booster research

 One of the challenges we have had here is water pressure for the upstairs showers.
 I have replaced the header tanks, increased pipe size and removed clogged gate valves.
 All this has helped, but only marginally.
 Guests still often tell me that the upstairs showers are a bit too week and need some form of shower booster.

-In my search I came across a shower booster that had been shown on Dragons Den.
+In my search I came across a website https://showerpowerbooster.co.uk/ that had been shown on Dragons Den.
 I discovered that not only was it made in the UK, but it is made in Buxton just 3 miles up the road!
 So I promptly bought a set got and got on with fitting them.

 I picked the shower in Tissington apartment to try them out as it was quite easy for access.
 It has a newly fitted shower which doesn’t manage much more than a trickle, so would be nice to get it working better.

 The first thing I did was get a large bucket, put it under the shower and turn it on for 1 minute.
 I then measured the depth of water.
 This gave me a benchmark.